 • Software inventory management enables visibility as well as management of licenses.

 • Automated response detects and isolates any endpoints that may be compromised.

 • ZTNA delivers better remote access and consistent application access policies

 • Managed endpoint security services remotely assist with setup, configuration, deployment, vulnerability monitoring, and overall monitoring of endpoint security.

 Reviews from Real Users:

-Fortinet FortiClient is ranked 10th in Endpoint Protection for Business (EPP) with 33 reviews while Kaspersky Endpoint Security for Business is ranked 12th in Endpoint Protection for Business (EPP) with 73 reviews.
-Fortinet FortiClient is rated 8.4, while Kaspersky Endpoint Security for Business is rated 8.0.
-The top reviewer of Fortinet FortiClient writes "Provides good endpoint security at low price".
-On the other hand, the top reviewer of Kaspersky Endpoint Security for Business writes "A mature product offering good protection and very good features".
-Fortinet FortiClient is most compared with OpenVPN Access Server, Fortinet FortiEDR, Microsoft Azure VPN Gateway, Microsoft Defender for Endpoint and Cisco AnyConnect Secure Mobility Client, whereas Kaspersky Endpoint Security for Business is most compared with Microsoft Defender for Endpoint, Sophos Intercept X, CrowdStrike Falcon, Cortex XDR by Palo Alto Networks and Carbon Black CB Defense.
+Fortinet FortiClient is ranked 6th in EPP (Endpoint Protection for Business) with 48 reviews while Kaspersky Endpoint Security for Business is ranked 16th in EPP (Endpoint Protection for Business) with 38 reviews.
+Fortinet FortiClient is rated 8.2, while Kaspersky Endpoint Security for Business is rated 8.4.
+The top reviewer of Fortinet FortiClient writes "Gives us more visibility over our network to see which users are connected to the firewalls and what they're accessing".
+On the other hand, the top reviewer of Kaspersky Endpoint Security for Business writes "It's reliable and secure, but the monitoring and notifications could be more detailed ".
+Fortinet FortiClient is most compared with OpenVPN Access Server, Fortinet FortiEDR, Microsoft Defender for Endpoint, Microsoft Azure VPN Gateway and Cisco AnyConnect Secure Mobility Client, whereas Kaspersky Endpoint Security for Business is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Sophos Intercept X, Cortex XDR by Palo Alto Networks and Check Point Harmony Endpoint.
 See our Fortinet FortiClient vs. Kaspersky Endpoint Security for Business report.